anyaMor/erasmus-sds/README.md

   - Creating various Views containing the forms used to receive the information that the user inputs into the system
   - Creating the mechanism used by the user to access all the information regarding the courses and faculties
   - Integrating the HTML version of the Learning Agreement in the MVC pattern (which means filling the fields with the information provided by the user)
-  - Creating the desgn of the Application (Home page and Instructions page)
+  - Creating the design of the Application (Home page and Instructions page)

 - Yakup Gokyildiz
   - Transpose the Learning Agreement document in to a digital format that uses HTML so that this document can be integrated in the remaining project (index.html)